-501 Commons provides a number of professional development and training opportunities for nonprofit staff, executives, skills-based volunteers, and boards.
-Scroll down to see if any of these programs would be an appropriate fit for your expertise.
+501 Commons provides a number of professional development and learning opportunities for nonprofit staff, executives, skills-based volunteers, and boards.
+Contact us if any of these programs would be an appropriate fit for your expertise.

 - Understanding financial statements

 - Telling your organization's story to donors, funders and policy makers

 - Improving the relationship between the board and executive

 - The role and responsibilities of the board chair

 - Leading board consideration of diversity, equity. and inclusion

 Do you have a suggestion of a new topic – or a different spin on one of the above topics?
 Contact Greg Scully at email@example.com to let us know what ideas you have.